 In his 2013 book ‘Percy Barnevik On Leadership’, he describes his dream company as “highly decentralised – with many separate units, many responsible managers and potential for initiatives.”
 Our network – with operating headquarters in India, Afghanistan and Kenya, and support offices in Sweden, the UK and the US – is exactly that.

 Without “superfluous levels”, says Barnevik, “we run at a very high speed, at a very low cost – and the speed is accelerating all the time.
 We’re now up to almost 1,000 new or expanded businesses every working day.”

-Barnevik stepped down as Chairman of Hand in Hand International in February 2014.
-But he continues to provide incalculable support – and near-daily working hours – as Honorary Chairman.
+Barnevik stepped down as Chairman of Hand in Hand International in February 2014 and continued to provide incalculable support as Honorary Chairman.